m-weigand/ccd_tools/docs/doc/inversion.rst

 Inversion
 ---------

-The forward model is be formulated using the real and imaginary parts, and is a real valued function by stacking real and imaginary part on top of each other, i.e. by doubling the data space.
+The forward model is formulated using the real and imaginary parts, and is a real valued function by stacking real and imaginary part on top of each other, i.e. by doubling the data space.